 According to the court record, Joe and Howard had agreed to purchase some land together.
 They both promised to pay an equal share.
 When it came time to pay, Howard refused and Joe paid all of it.
 In 1896, my 2X great grandfather, Joe took Howard to court to recover his money.
 During the trial, Howard died.
 His youngest child, Daisy, was not yet 1 year old.
 The Court case against Howard was revived against his heirs and the Court ordered Howard’s interest in the land sold to pay the lien Joe had gotten in the Chancery decree in 1897.

 In 1915 Daisy Turner brought a case before the Alabama Supreme Court to ask that she receive her inheritance from the sale of the land the original case concerned.
-By that time, 15 year had passed, Joe and Howard Turner were both dead.
-His second wife had moved to Montgomery with their children.
-Daisy did not win her case.
+By that time, 15 years had passed.
+Joe and Howard Turner were both dead.
+Joe’s second wife had moved to Montgomery with their children.
+Daisy lost her case.
 I think because her father hadn’t paid for his share of the land and so there was nothing to inherit.
 It seems that the land was sold after the first case.
 I will have to see if I can find the records of that case.

 By 1900 Joe owned his own farm, although it was mortgaged.
 Emma could read and write, although Joe could not.
 She had given birth to 10 children.
 Only 3 were still living, Joe Jr., Alonzo and Lydia.
 Lydia’s two children, Anna Lisa and Joseph Davis, were enumerated with their grandparents.